 Congratulations, you’re pregnant!

-You’re now experiencing firsthand that your body is capable of miraculous feats including increasing its blood volume by almost 50 percent — part of that weight gain we’re talking about.
-As you grow this new budding life, your body also blossoms.
+You’re now experiencing firsthand that your body is capable of miraculous feats including increasing its blood volume by almost

 The extra pregnancy pounds help to nurture your new little one and keep you healthy during this busy time for your body.
 You’re eating for yourself and your baby now, so it’s important to choose a balanced daily diet.